Rainbow Cichlid Care Guide (July 2026): Complete Species Profile

 Following are some excellent lights with their functions for the Rainbow Cichlid:

 • Fluval Sea Marine and Reef LED Strip Light: This light is suitable for tanks up to 50 gallons and has a color temperature of 10,000K.
-It is perfect for reef tanks or those who want to keep live plants.
+It is perfect for reef tanks or those who want to keep demanding live plants.

 • AquaIllumination AI Prime 16HD LED Light: This light is suitable for tanks up to 65 gallons and has a color temperature of 10,000K.
-It is perfect for reef tanks or those who want to keep live plants.
+It offers programmable features and high output for demanding planted setups.

 Substrate